Head of Society and Innovation, Member of the Executive Committee

 Bio of Prof. Dieter Kempf

-Professor Dieter Kempf is CEO of DATEV eG, Nürnberg, Germany, and has been President of the trade association BITCOM as well as Vice President of Bundesverband der Deutschen Industrie (BDI) – “The Umbrella Association of German Industry”, Berlin, Germany, from 2011 -2015.
+Professor Dieter Kempf is President of Bundesverband der Deutschen Industrie (BDI) – “The Umbrella Association of German Industry”, Berlin, Germany and has been CEO of DATEV eG, Nürnberg, Germany, as well as President of the trade association BITCOM from 2011-2015.
 He studied business administration at the Ludwig Maximilian University, Munich, Germany.
 Since 2005 Prof. Kempf is honorary professor for corporate taxation at the University Nürnberg-Erlangen, Germany.
 Prior to 1991, he served as partner at Ernst&Young GmbH, Germany, among other assignments.

 Board of Directors